NookieAI/PS5-Game-Scraper/README.md

 For Support join Discord: https://discord.gg/f6UQSTkZDX

 This is just a scraper, it does not host ANY actual game files.
-It only searches and displays exteranl links found online.
+It only searches and displays external links found online.